-Often, we hear the question “How do I give my child up for adoption?” from mothers who are struggling to parent or who have decided that they want more for their child than they can provide.
+Often, we hear from women who have searched for “How to give a child up for adoption”.
+These are women who are struggling to parent or who have decided that they want more for their child than they can provide.

 Other times, they want their child to have a stable, two-parent family or life just isn’t working out how they planned.
 Whatever your reason for considering adoption for your child, we will provide you with caring and supportive help during the steps to adoption.